SimonMarquis/Android-Playground/README.md

   - Prefer using `kotlin.test` assertions instead of JUnit's in Kotlin unit tests.
   - Prefer using `kotlin.test` assertions instead of `assert` in unit tests.
 Its execution requires a specific JVM option to be enabled on the JVM.
+  - Prefer using `assertIs` and `assertIsNot` assertions when checking for types instead of boolean assertions.
+  - Prefer using `assertEquals`/`assertSame` and `assertNotEquals`/`assertNotSame` assertions when checking for equality instead of boolean assertions.

 </details>